Odd numbers

 Odd Numbers image 7 US

-All of the objects have been grouped into pairs, but there is one left over.
-Therefore, there is an odd number of objects.
+If all objects can be grouped into pairs, there is an even number of objects.
+If there is one left over, there is an odd number of objects.

 Teaching tips for odd numbers